 The flavors mature over a period of time and this eggless fruit cake tastes very good after some days.
 If you stay in a warm climate then keep Christmas fruit cake in the fridge.

-33: Once cool to the touch, slice and serve the eggless fruit cake with a glass of dairy or plant-based milk, or a hot cup of cocoa.
+33: Once cool to the touch, slice and serve the eggless fruit cake with a glass of dairy or plant-based milk, or a cup of Hot Chocolate.
 You can also serve the fruit cake as a sweet snack.

 - Baking: Remember to preheat the oven for 20 minutes before you bake.
 The baking time will vary with the type of oven, size and pans you use.
 Open the oven door after ¾ of the cake is baked.
 Opening it many times may cause the cake to sunk.
 If the top of the cake browns quickly, then cover the top with a parchment paper or aluminium foil.